A big problem demands a big solution

-When members of the De la Mission A, Lwamisamba, and De la Mission B communities in DR Congo gathered to identify and prioritize the respective issues they faced, they agreed that addressing their problems, as well as implementing their solutions, were a collective effort.
+The De la Mission A, Lwamisamba, and De la Mission B communities in DR Congo gathered.
+They wanted to identify and prioritize the respective issues they faced.
+It wasn’t long before they agreed that addressing their problems, as well as implementing their solutions, were a collective effort.

 With eight months of every year decidedly dry, the perils of a life without reliable access to clean water is a looming, dreadful specter.

-DR Congo has a climate that ranges from hot and humid to cold and dry, depending on elevation, though its location dictates that the most of the country’s default climate is steadily tropical.
-The geographical position also contributes to the country’s seasonal cycles instead of periods of deepening cold and warm weather, the seasons fall into two categories: Wet and dry.
+DR Congo has a climate that ranges from hot and humid to cold and dry, depending on elevation.
+However, its location dictates that the most of the country’s default climate is steadily tropical.
+The geographical position also contributes to the country’s seasonal cycles.
+So, instead of periods of deepening cold and warm weather, the seasons fall into two categories:

 The wet season, lasting only from March to June, is more of an interruption of the dry portion of the year than a distinct transitional phase.
 With eight months of every year decidedly dry, the perils of a life without reliable access to clean water is a looming, dreadful specter.
 It was important to get clean water in DR Congo.

 How does one get water for drinking, cooking, washing and bathing without a properly dug water well?
-One finds a shallow, hand-dug well during pre-dawn hours and waits in line well into the afternoon as the meager wells slowly refill after each resident replenishes their respective supply.
+One finds a shallow, hand-dug well during pre-dawn hours and waits.
+People stand in line into the afternoon as the meager wells slowly refill after each resident replenishes their respective supply.
 Imagine the pace of a dripping faucet filling up a bucket.
-Along with the effects of a recent drought, finding water each day was becoming ever more impossible for those in Outreach-affiliated DR Congo communities.
+Especially with the effects of a recent drought, finding water each day became even more difficult for Outreach-affiliated DR Congo communities.

 With the work completed and solutions forged, the new wells brought clean water to nearly 1,800 women, men and children throughout all three communities.